RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 -   thread\_ala: thread alanine residues in all positions where source has no gly/pro or disagrees with current pose?
 If false, allows design at those positions.
 -   equal\_length: when sampling from a database, do you want to restrict only to entries with equal length to the current pose?

-This is a fairly complicated mover with several different way to operate:

--   1. given a source pose: splices section from source pose onto current pose and ccd closes it.
-Use either with from\_res to\_res options or with the task\_operations.
--   2. given a database file: splices segments from the database.
-If entry is left at 0, splices random entries.
--   3. given a database file and a template file: splices segments from the database.
-The residue start and end in the database are mapped onto the template rather than the source pose.
--   4. ccd on or off: Obviously ccd is very time consuming.

 #### SwitchResidueTypeSetMover